 - Once the reconciliation is complete, cardholders will complete the ProCard Monthly Reconciliation and Approval form, attach it to the reconciled statement and copies of the supporting documentation.

 - This packet is then submitted to Procurement Card Administration for audit, approval and archival.
-PCA recommends that cardholders and budget administrators submit scanned copies of all documentation to the ProCard Administration e-mail box at ProCard-Admin@luc.edu and keep all originals in their departmental files.
+PCA recommends that cardholders and approvers submit scanned copies of all documentation to the ProCard Administration e-mail box at ProCard-Admin@luc.edu and keep all originals in their departmental files.

 Important Note 1: When reconciling statements with receipts, cardholders must ensure that all supporting documentation is legible.
 Please DO NOT highlight information on receipts or statements because it makes it more difficult to scan and image these documents.
 In addition, please DO NOT tape over any inked areas of a receipt because this dissolves the ink making the receipt illegible and invalid.

 Important Note 2: It is important that the cardholder review all documentation to ensure that no documentation includes a full 16-digit card number, expiration date or CVV security code.
 In the event this information is displayed on the documentation, the information must be redacted, or stricken, with white-out or a black permanent marker before submission to PCA.

 Important Note 3: It is important that statement reconciliation and approval be done in a timely manner.
 Failure to provide documentation in a timely fashion will result in a suspension or termination of program privileges.

 11.3.
 DEPARTMENTAL APPROVAL